I wish I could say I follow SIMPLE perfectly every day.

 Sometimes I can start earlier if my husband is doing daycare drop off.

-Breakfast.
-Getting dressed.
-Getting out the door on time.
+Trying to get out the door on time.

 And my daughter’s hair.

-She has really curly hair and hates having it brushed.
+She has really curly hair.

 And that’s the part I used to fight.